8 Clever Repurposed Tart Tin Crafts

 4. Shamrock Trinket Dish

 If you have heart-shaped tins, transform them into a shamrock dish!
 I used Mod Podge and St. Patty’s Day napkins to decorate my tins.
 I then connected them to a shortened Dollar Tree wooden spatula by drilling two holes at the base of each tin.
-Then I attached them with wire and a little silicone adhesive to keep everything in place.
+Then I attached them with wire and silicone adhesive to keep everything in place.

 Shown finished shamrock trinket bowl made out of three heart tart tins and a wood spatula for the stem.
 Finished trinket dish decoupaged with green patterned napkins, shown on a white background.
 Below photo show the three tart tins used and wood spatula as a before photo.